Putrescine

 Putrescine is an organic compound with the formula (CH2)4(NH2)2.
 It is a colorless solid that melts near room temperature.
 It is classified as a diamine.
 Together with cadaverine, it is largely responsible for the foul odor of putrefying flesh, but also contributes to other unpleasant odors.

 Production

 Putrescine is produced on an industrial scale by the hydrogenation of succinonitrile.

-Biotechnological production of putrescine from renewable feedstock has been investigated.
+Biotechnological production of putrescine from a renewable feedstock has been investigated.
 A metabolically engineered strain of Escherichia coli that produces putrescine at high concentrations in glucose mineral salts medium has been described.

 Biochemistry

 Spermidine synthase uses putrescine and S-adenosylmethioninamine (decarboxylated S-adenosyl methionine) to produce spermidine.
 Spermidine in turn is combined with another S-adenosylmethioninamine and gets converted to spermine.

 Putrescine is synthesized in small quantities by healthy living cells by the action of ornithine decarboxylase.

 Putrescine is synthesized biologically via two different pathways, both starting from arginine.